 - Other direct costs or economic damages

-If an adult victim cannot work due to their injuries, your claim may include lost wages to date and the value of future lost income, benefits and opportunities.
+If an adult victim is disabled by lead exposure, a claim may include lost wages to date and the value of future lost income, benefits and opportunities.

-For parents who must take time off work or quit their jobs to care for a child who sustained lead paint poisoning, we can include those lost wages and benefits in the total value of your claim.
+If parents are forced to take time off work or quit a job to care for a lead-poisoned child, lost wages and benefits may also be included in the total value of your claim.

 At Newsome Melton, we are committed to the pursuit of justice for our clients.
-If you, your child, or another loved one sustained injuries related to lead paint poisoning, we will work diligently to get you answers as well as fair compensation.
+If you, your child, or another loved one sustained injuries related to lead paint poisoning, we will work diligently to get you answers and fair compensation.

-We would like to offer you our services for a no-cost, no-obligation consultation to discuss your case with a lead paint poisoning injury lawyer.
-We will answer your questions and guide you through the process of making the right decision for you and your family.
+Contact us for a no-cost, no-obligation consultation to discuss your case with a lead paint poisoning injury lawyer.
+We’ll answer your questions and guide you in making the right decision for you and your family.